 But of course, that outcome was once again an illusion, for the same reason as the initial equity-fund results.
 Once more, Russ revised his study, now assessing how 2010’s biggest funds performed.
 This time, the actively managed bond funds continued to show well.
 The average category ranking was just below 30, indicating that the typical industry leader from 2010 subsequently placed in its group’s top third.

 Thus, at least as gauged by the showing of the industry’s biggest funds, investors were correct to prefer actively managed bond funds to actively managed equity funds.
 However, even more than with equity funds, the superiority of the large actively run bond funds owed solely to their relatively low costs.
 On a pre-expense basis, their average 10-year category ranking was a sluggish 56.

-Not helping matters have been the struggles of the two best-known bond funds, Pimco Total Return (PTRRX) and DoubleLine Total Return Bond (DBLTX).
-Once-dominant Pimco Total Return has shed three fourths of its shareholders in recent years due to stretch of weak results, accompanied by (unnecessarily) dire headlines.
+Not helping matters have been the struggles of the two best-known bond funds, Pimco Total Return PTRRX and DoubleLine Total Return Bond DBLTX.
+Once-dominant Pimco Total Return has shed three fourths of its shareholders in recent years owing to a stretch of weak results, accompanied by (unnecessarily) dire headlines.
 For its part, DoubleLine’s fund was terrific coming out of the gate, but it has lagged 90% of its rivals over the trailing five years.
 Such patterns are depressingly familiar to those who invest in active equity funds.

 There will always be room for small, opportunistic bond funds that can exploit niche opportunities.
 Unfortunately for active management’s fortunes, though, such funds cannot support the brand.
 The only way that fixed-income active management can forestall its index-fund competition is by getting strong, well-publicized performance from the industry’s leaders.
 The biggest bond funds must do better.
 In recent years, they simply have not been good enough.